julien-sobczak/the-notewriter/website/src/content/docs/guides/links.md

 $ nt go go/playground
 ```

-You can also use Go links (more conveniently) since _The NoteWriter Desktop_ (no need to have a terminal open inside your notes repository).
+You can also use Go links (more conveniently) from _The NoteWriter Desktop_ (no need to have a terminal open inside your notes repository).

 :::tip